QweLZ/QweLZ/README.md

-### Hello there this is a test ok get it through u rhead
+### Hi there so my name is Yousef or you can call me QweLZ as a nick name, anyways this is my bot's website!

+### So yeah my bot is Uh wholesome i guess

 <!--
 **QweLZ/qwelz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.